mstone89/plate-map-frontend/README.md

 With all of these factors, and given a variable number of samples to test, it can be difficult to determine how many times a sample can be replicated and diluted, and how many times the standard curve samples can be replicated as well.

 To tackle this, a few JS algorithms were created to generate plate combinations.
-A final set of data is created using each combination of samples, dilutions, replicates, blank wells, and standard curves, which is then used to create a visual of how the plate map might look with a particular combination.
+A final set of data is created using each combination of samples, dilutions, replicates, blank wells, and standard curve replicates, which is then used to create a visual of how the plate map might look with a particular combination.

 This app is meant to take the guesswork out of creating plate assays when you're not sure how many times you can replicate or dilute a given number of samples.